Description

 Before booking, please bear in mind that:

-The voucher purchased entitles you to entry to the museum during the first available visiting slot on the selected day.
-Simply present the voucher received by email at the ticket office to obtain your admission ticket.
+The voucher you purchase entitles you to entry to the museum during the first available visiting slot on the selected day.
+Simply present the voucher you received by email at the ticket office to collect your admission ticket.
 The ticket office closes half an hour before the museum closes.

 Refund and changes: